The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

 Memorial Day patio furniture deals

-Home Depot's outdoor sale includes discounts on patio furniture, rugs, umbrellas, and more.
-The retailer is also offering free delivery on all orders or you can choose to pickup in-store.
+Home Depot's outdoor sale includes discounts on patio furniture, umbrellas, plants, lawnmowers, tools, and more.
+The retailer is also offering free delivery on all orders or you can choose to pick up in-store.

 View Deal